Last Updated on February 25, 2022 by Scott Charleboix

 What is Bounce Rate?

 Bounce Rate is the percentage of single page visits (or web sessions).
 It is the number of visits in which a person leaves your website from the landing page without browsing any further.
+By following the tips and suggestions within this article you’ll learn how to reduce your bounce rate in WordPress.
+In addition, this will reflect in reducing your bounce rate as reflected in Google Analytics.

-Why should you care about what’s your bounce rate?
+Why should I reduce bounce rate?

 One of the fundamental things of blogging is learning about Search Engine Optimization (SEO).
 New bloggers should get familiar with the concepts of SEO as soon as they can because it typically takes 3 months for the SEO to take effect.
 Getting familiar with it and practicing to use it early on will pay big dividends to rank you higher in search engine results.
 One of the other ways to rank higher in SEO is by lowering your bounce rate.
 Having a higher bounce rate sends a signal to the search engines that you don’t have a lot of good content.